jdhuf/BlackjackProject/README.md

 This project was challenging for me for two reasons: one, I have never played Blackjack before; two, I am still in the process acquiring basic object-oriented programming skills and knowledge.

 I have achieved working code for this project, but there are a lot of improvements that could be made.
 This project will probably be one that I will revisit in the future as I gain more experience and knowledge.
 A big challenge for me at the moment is properly using objects and methods that I have created throughout their associated classes.
-I also struggled for a bit on this project trying to make a "while" loop work in my main method without causing errors.
-I finally gave up and substituted a "for" loop.
+I also struggled for a bit on this project trying to make a "while" loop work in my playBlackJack method without causing errors.